FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

-- Click here and get $150 in bonus bets when you bet $5 - no promo code required.
+- Get $150 in bonus bets after wagering just $5 with FanDuel, no promo code needed

-The biggest games come from the Champions League, where the quarter final second legs kick off.
-The NBA Play-In Tournament also tips off, with teams facing their last chance to make the playoffs.
+The biggest games are in the Europa League and Europa Conference with the quarter final second legs.
+Some of Europe’s biggest teams are in action, plus smaller ones who aren’t ready to give up their trophy dreams.

 FanDuel promo code